 The reason behind the iPad being disabled is because of entring incorrect password too many times, so if you find that your iPad is disabled when you were out working, there is someone who tried to open it, Although if you were the one to disable the iPad well, you already know the reason behind it getting disabled.

-Therefore, listed below are the different stages of iPad getting disabled, give a look at it once:
+Therefore, listed below are the different stages of iPad getting disabled, look at it once:

 - 1 -5 attempts of entring passcode, the iPad is safe and not at all get disabled.